Bison Crossing Condos For Sale

 - Size: 464 to 2,098 sq. ft.

-- Year Built: 1936 was the date of the original building, currently used for commercial purposed, and the townhomes were built in 2008
+- Year Built: 1936 for the original building currently being used for commercial space, and the townhomes were built in 2008

 Location and Driving Directions to Bison Creek: